Azure/azure-batch-software-entitlement/src/sestest/readme.md

-# Software entitlement service testing utility
+# Software entitlement service testing utility (sestest)

 This command line executable is intended to aid with testing of integration with the Azure Batch Software Entitlement Service.